 Do you design or execute your own Santa wardrobe?
 What’s your favorite Santa ensemble?

 Right now I have 2 Charles Howard style suits.
 Being as Charles Howard lived about an hour away from Buffalo that style suit is still very strong in this area and is a timeless suit.
 That being said I did order a different suit from Pro Santa Shop and I’m really excited to see this suit.
 It’s going to be a continental style suit in velvet.
-My beard sets are of course created by Heather and all her team at Custom Wig Company.
+My beard sets are of course created by the team at Custom Wig Company.
 I can’t begin to count all the times I’ve had people ask me how long it took for me to grow my beard.
-Thanks Heather.

 Anything else you think would be of interest to readers about your work as Santa?